CCI-MOC/documentation/docs/source/VM-Setup-for-Cisco-IPMI-Access.md

      $ sudo service redsocks restart

-***
+******
 ### Install IcedTea
 IcedTea is a browser plugin for running Java applets.
 Install the latest version of it, so for example if the latest version is 8:

      $ sudo apt-get install icedtea-8-plugin

-***
+******

-### Install flash plugin for Firefox:
+### Install flash plugin for Firefox
 Go to the [Adobe Flash Player Download Page](https://get.adobe.com/flashplayer/) and choose `.tar.gz for other Linux` from the dropdown menu.
 Save the tarball to your hard drive and extract it.
 Move the file `libflashplayer.so` into the Mozilla plugins folder:

      $ cd <directory-where-you-extracted-the-tarball>
      $ sudo cp libflashplayer.so /usr/lib/mozilla/plugins/

-***
+******
 ### Set up SSH key login on the VM
 You need to enable the VM to log in to haas master using public key authentication.
 One method is to just (securely) copy your private key into this VM from your local machine.

 Or, you can generate a key specifically for this VM.
 You will have to append the new public key to ~/.ssh/authorized_keys on the haas master.
 If you have an account on the emergency-recovery box, you will also want to add this public key there.

-***
+******
 ### SSL_NO_CIPHER_OVERLAP Error
 If you see this error, you should be able to bypass it by disabling some SSL security settings in Firefox.
 Open Firefox and type about:config into the URL bar.

 You will get a popup warning about voiding your (nonexistent) warranty, click "I accept the risk" or "I'll be careful" or whatever the agree button says.

 In the search bar, type: "security.tls.version" to filter the settings.
 (Make note of what they were before the change so you can restore them if needed).